SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Contents

-To demonstrate the applicability of \sys{} for real-world agentic settings, we designed two sets of experiments with two robotic platforms: a Franka Emika Panda robot (Figures~\ref{fig:franka-init} and \ref{fig:franka-goal}) and a bimanual platform with two Kuka iiwa robots (Figures~\ref{fig:dorfl-init} and \ref{fig:dorfl-goal}).
-For both robot experiments, we assume that all skills are deterministic, which is a common assumption made by existing work~\citep{silver2023predinvent,han2024interpret, liang2025visualpredicator,athalye2025predicate}.
-We give \sys{} 15 steps as its interaction budget per iteration.
-The supplementary material contains video demonstrations of both experiments.
+To evaluate the applicability of \sys{} for real-world settings, we conduct two sets of experiments on two robotic platforms: a tabletop Franka Emika Panda and a bimanual manipulator with two Kuka iiwa arms.
+These experiments investigate compositional generalization and data efficiency, respectively.
+See Appendix~\ref{app:robot-implementation} for further details about our experimental setup.

-\paragraph{Generalization of \sys{}.} In this setting, a tabletop Franka Emika Research 3 (Panda) manipulator has its skill set $\Omega$ consisting of five black-box skills: \textit{Pick}, \textit{Place}, \textit{Stack}, \textit{Pour}, and \textit{Wipe}.
-The object set $\mathcal{O}$ contains five objects: a mug, a teapot, a plate, a bowl, and a sponge.
-The robotic agent can pick and place all objects except the mug and plate, pour ingredients from the teapot into the mug, and use the sponge to wipe the plate if it is dirty.
-To validate the generalization ability of the learned skill representations, we design three smaller training environments, such that each environment only contains a subset of $\mathcal{O}$, and thus only a subset of $\Omega$ are executable.
-Each of the training environments contains fewer than 10 possible states.
-After running \sys{} for exactly one iteration for each environment, we port the learned skill representations to the test environment that contains all objects in $\mathcal{O}$, which induces a state space of 34 possible abstract states.
-To quantify this generalization process, we similarly prepare an evaluation problem set that consists of five problems in the training environments, five problems in the test, and five \textit{Impossible} problems across the two environments.
-The results are shown in Table~\ref{table:franka}.
+\textbf{Generalization}\quad In this setting, a tabletop Panda manipulator has a skill set $\Omega$ consisting of five skills, and the object set $\mathcal{O}$ contains five objects (see Fig.~\ref{fig:overview}(a)).
+To evaluate the compositional generalization ability of the learned planning abstractions, we design three smaller training environments, each containing a subset of $\mathcal{O}$, and thus only a subset of $\Omega$ is executable.
+Each training environment contains fewer than 10 possible abstract states under the expert-defined model.
+After running \sys{} for one iteration in each environment, we port the learned model to a test environment containing all objects in $\mathcal{O}$, inducing 34 possible abstract states.
+We prepare an evaluation set consisting of five problems in the training environments, five problems in the test environment, and five \textit{impossible} problems.
+We report the results of this experiment in Table~\ref{table:franka}.